Zhrasa/London-Fire-Brigade-Callout-Analysis/README.md

 </div>

-<div align="center"> TABLE VII
+<div align="center"> TABLE VIII

-Feature Sets’ Performance for the Extreme Gradient Boosting Algorithm for the Fire IncidentGroup
+Feature Sets’ Performance for the Random Forest Algorithm for the False Alarm IncidentGroup
 |**Feature selection function**| **Number of features** | **Accuracy** |**F1 score** |
 |--------------|--------------|--------------|--------------|
 |  All features | 710  |  0.8755444928438083 | 0.6978851963746224  |